ynloultratech/graphql-bundle/doc/content/05_Error_Handling/03_Controlled_Errors.md

 }
 ````

-> The description is only for documentation purposes, and is recommended if you wat to export this list of errors
+> The description is only for documentation purposes, and is recommended if you want to export this list of errors
 to keep your error codes in the documentation up to date.

 # Keep yours errors documented